Ethan-Chew/Mental-Buddy/README.md

 The Information Booklet is packed full of information.
 However, in order to retain the most information and to clarify any common questions they might have, the Quiz allows them to put their knowledge to the test, letting them learn more.
 ### 4. Helplines
 The View with Helplines aims to provide an avenue for people who feel that they need someone to talk to.
 The screen provides users with a list of phone numbers that they can call, in order to talk to someone about their problems.
+## Installation
+### MacOS
+1. Use `git clone https://github.com/Ethan-Chew/Mental-Buddy` to clone the Project to your Local Machine
+2. Locate the Directory of the Project, and open it
+3. Right click the _.swiftpm_ file, and open it in Xcode (NOT Swift Playgrounds)
+4. Run the Project Normally
+### iPadOS
+1. Download the git repository by clicking the Green 'Code' button and Downloading it as a _.zip_ file
+2. Open the Folder using the Files app
+3. Ensure that you have installed Swift Playgrounds from the App Store before continuing
+4. Tap the _.swiftpm_ file, and it will open in Swift Playgrounds
+5. Press the Play button to run the Project

 ##### Mental Buddy was developed by Ethan Chew for the Swift Student Challenge 2022